 Note that these periodic updates will not replace stable releases or the files we make available with each stable version.
 Because stable releases of SCOPe (and the Astral subsets) are commonly used for benchmarking, we plan to continue producing stable releases as well as periodic updates to those releases.
 The stable releases will include any changes (such as merging or splitting clades, moving clades, or changes and corrections to domain boundaries) that curators make to the classification.

-The vast majority of new protein structures solved represent a new experiment on a protein that was already structurally characterized (Chandonia and Brenner, 2006, available under the References tab).
+The vast majority of new protein structures solved represent a new experiment on a protein that was already structurally characterized (Chandonia and Brenner, 2006, available on the Help > References page).
 Our goal in implementing automation is classify structures that can be reliably classified in the existing SCOP hierarchy, without sacrificing the reliability of the database, which has been maintained through years of expert curation.

 Description of Method: